dansanders/monty/doc/overview.md

 Attributes:

-* `@opaque`: Restrict construction, pattern matching, and field access to the current module.
+* `opaque`: Restrict construction, pattern matching, and field access to the current module.

 ## Tuples